bberka/FileOrganizerNET/README.md

 ﻿# FileOrganizerNET

-A simple yet powerful command-line tool built with .NET 9 and Cocona to automatically organize files in a specified directory (like your Downloads folder) into categorized subfolders based on their file extension.
+A simple yet powerful command-line tool built with .NET 9 and Cocona to automatically organize files in a specified directory (like your Downloads folder) into categorized subfolders based on configurable rules.

 ## Key Features

--   **Extensible Configuration**: Easily define which file extensions go into which folders using a simple `config.json` file.
+-   **Extensible Configuration**: Define sophisticated file organization rules using a `config.json` file.
--   **Smart Folder Creation**: Category folders are created on-demand only when a file needs to be moved into them.
+-   **Smart Folder Creation**: Category folders are created on-demand only when a file needs to be moved into them, avoiding empty directories.
--   **Recursive Processing**: An optional `--recursive` flag allows you to clean up nested subdirectories as well.
+-   **Recursive Processing**: An optional `--recursive` flag allows for cleaning up nested subdirectories in addition to the top-level directory.
--   **Safe Dry-Run Mode**: Preview all proposed changes with `--dry-run` before a single file is moved.
+-   **Safe Dry-Run Mode**: Preview all proposed file and folder operations with `--dry-run` before any changes are applied to the filesystem.
--   **Automatic Name Collision Handling**: If `report.pdf` already exists, a new file is automatically renamed to `report (1).pdf`.
+-   **Automatic Name Collision Handling**: If a file named `report.pdf` already exists in the destination, new files with the same name will be automatically renamed (e.g., `report (1).pdf`).
--   **Subfolder Organization**: Moves all existing subdirectories into a single `Folders` directory to declutter the main view.
+-   **Subfolder Organization**: Moves all existing subdirectories (except its own category folders) into a single, specified `Folders` directory to declutter the main view.
+-   **Duplicate File Detection**: An optional `--check-duplicates` flag scans organized folders for identical files (using fast XXHash checksums) and deletes redundant copies, retaining only one instance.
--   **Cross-Platform**: Built with .NET 9, it runs on Windows, macOS, and Linux.
+-   **Cross-Platform**: Built with .NET 9, FileOrganizerNET runs seamlessly on Windows, macOS, and Linux.
+-   **Automatic Logging**: All operations are logged to `organizer.log` located next to the executable, and also printed to the console.

 ## Prerequisites